10 Years of 3D Printing at Samsonite: Innovation from Design to the Production Line

 “3D printing helps us get the right design on the market fast — while meeting the high standards our customers expect from the brand,” explains Vivien Cheng, Head of Product Development at Samsonite Europe.
 “Every single one of our cases has to be lightweight as well as super-strong; durable as well as user-friendly.
 Initially, we used 3D printing mainly for visual, then functional, prototypes.
 Today, we use the technology at every stage of the process: for visual prototypes, proofs of concept, functional prototypes, and production line tools.”

-Despite the high volume of 3D-printed parts now required by Samsonite on a weekly basis, the company has made a strategic decision to rely on external suppliers like Materialise rather than setting up its own 3D printing production facility — a decision driven by cost-benefit, flexibility, continued access to leading edge technology and fruitful creative partnerships with 3DP domain experts.
+Despite the high volume of 3D-printed parts now required by Samsonite on a weekly basis, the company has made a strategic decision to rely on external suppliers like Materialise rather than setting up its own 3D printing production facility — a decision driven by cost-benefits, flexibility, continued access to leading-edge technology, and fruitful creative partnerships with 3DP domain experts.

 Preventing unnecessary costs with prototyping

 Most of the components used in Samsonite’s hard-shell cases are injection-molded.
 Making the real part, therefore, comes with a significant price tag.
 The mission for the design and engineering teams: avoid having to do expensive mold modification or even ordering molds in vain.